reactgraphqlacademy/recap/README.md

 ## Core learning objectives to be consolidated

-- Componentization, folder structure and thinking in React
+- Composition, folder structure and thinking in React
   - Think about the structure of your application, do the files mirror your component tree?
   - What about applying a pattern that we saw earlier to separate UI and logic?
 - Data fetching